Hawaiian Iron Man Triathlon History

 Fifteen October 1979 was the make-or-break moment for the 1980 Iron Man on O’ahu.
 The movers would pack up the Collinses’ possessions the next morning.
 “What can I do to help?” asked John.
 “Get rid of the Iron Man,” said Judy.
 “Ask Nautilus again.”
 The Collinses’ ongoing search for a Race Director had been unsuccessful.
 Judy suggested that John tell Nautilus that things had changed for the better.
 Waikiki Swim Club swimmers had volunteered to provide race-day help if someone in or out of the WSC would agree to take charge of the event.
 John put the box of Iron Man paperwork on his motorcycle and headed to downtown Honolulu.

-Hank Grundman at Nautilus had turned them down earlier.
-Grundman was co-owner with Valerie Silk of the Nautilus Fitness Centers.
+Hank Grundman, owner of the local Nautilus fitness centers, had turned them down earlier.
 This time Grundman said yes.
 “What do you want for this?” asked Hank.
 “Nothing,” said John.
 On his way out John turned back to say, “No, wait.
 In case it becomes big I want my family and myself always to be able to get in.
 And I want there always to be a place for the ordinary athlete.”
 What a relief it was to Judy and John that Nautilus was now in charge.
 Hank Grundman would be the Race Director in 1980.
 There would be a third Hawaiian Iron Man Triathlon after all.

 A good turnout plus television – 12 January 1980